tanjera/screeps/readme.md

 #### Set Custom Room Functions

-Higher level functions for colonies and spawning are available, such as spawning from an adjacent room (spawn\_assist.rooms), routing creeps through a complex series of rooms to assist another colony with spawning (spawn\_assist.route), and creating somewhat complex link systems in rooms that are only accessed by either miners or workers (link\_definitions).
+Higher level functions for colonies and spawning are available, such as spawning from an adjacent room (spawn\_assist.rooms), routing creeps through a complex series of rooms to assist another colony with spawning (spawn\_assist.route).
 For more information on this, please read the comments placed in main.js- they offer more instruction on how to set the parameters in your Memory.

 Note: If you set a custom room population (as shown in main.js' comments), you _must set the entire room's population_ including mining, industry, etc; if you only include colony workers, you won't spawn any miners to fill the spawn and extensions!